Your Guide to Hormone Replacement Therapy: A Tailored Approach to Hormone Balance

 Conventional HRT:

-Often standardized, meaning little customization.
+• Often come in standardized doses, meaning little room for customization.

-Effective for many, but some people report side effects such as bloating, mood swings, or headaches.
+• Effective for many, but some people report side effects such as bloating, mood swings, or headaches.

 Bioidentical HRT (BHRT):